thehackerwithin/berkeley/docs/index.md

 ## Who:

 Anyone interested how to learn and do things by programming computers is welcome to come to our meetings.
-You don't need to be affiliated with UC-Berkeley and you don't need to come every week.
-There is no set of prerequsites, although we frequently use bash and the command line, python, R, GitHub, and Jupyter notebooks.
+You don't need to be affiliated with UC Berkeley or BIDS and you don't need to come every week.
+There is no set of prerequisites, although we frequently use bash and the command line, python, R, GitHub, and Jupyter notebooks.

 ## Where: